3 keys to passing fire officer exams

 As with any test, learning as much as you can about the test-giver, the test and yourself will pay big rewards

 For many firefighters preparing for promotion to company officer, the process feels overwhelming.
 There is so much to know, from technical subjects like incident command and hazardous materials to management topics like conflict resolution and personnel management.

 When preparing for any exam, it is always good to start by seeing the big picture.
 What will the test include and how will it be administered?
 Doing some research in both these areas will lead to better results.

 Promotional tests can take many forms, but most departments will publicize what will be included prior to the actual test date.
-They should also inform participants in the process how the test will be administered.
+They should also inform participants about how the test will be administered.